apalache-mc/apalache/docs/src/adr/015adr-trace.md

 ```

 Compare the above trace format with the TLA+ counterexample.
 The TLA+ example
 looks more compact.
-The ITF example is heavier on the brackets and braces.
+The ITF example is heavier on the brackets and braces, but it is also designed with machine-readability and tool automation in mind, whereas TLA+ counterexamples are not.
-However, the example in the ITF format is self-explanatory and it does not
+However, the example in the ITF format is also self-explanatory and does not
-require any dive in TLA+.
+require any understanding of TLA+.

 ## Consequences